Blue-Yonder-OSS/cyclic-boosting/docs/source/introduction.md

 There is a bunch of people who contributed to the development of the Cyclic Boosting library over the years.
-Without guarantee of completeness, here is a list in alphabetic order: Bruno Daniel, Michael Feindt, Martin Hahn, Uwe Korn, Holger Peters, Thomas Pfaff, Jörg Rittinger, Daniel Stemmer, Felix Wick
+Without guarantee of completeness, here is a list in alphabetic order: Bruno Daniel, Michael Feindt, Martin Hahn, Uwe Korn, Holger Peters, Thomas Pfaff, Jörg Rittinger, Daniel Stemmer, Felix Wick, Moritz Wolf